tomster/ezjail-remote/README.rst

  * you can ssh into jails created by ``ezjail-remote`` immediately upon creation (no more manual mucking about with sshd config or uploading your public key!)
  * unlike ``ezjail-admin``, ``ezjail-remote`` is not installed on the jail host, but on your local machine.
 This means *it doesn't introduce any further dependencies on the jail host whatsoever* (ezjail itself purposefully limits itself to ``sh``).

+..note: In general ezjail-remote tries to keep up with ezjail development, so unless stated otherwise, it requires (and by default also installs) the latest version of ezjail (version 3.2.2 as of this writing).

 Usage
 =====

 ezjail-remote uses the `fabric <http://docs.fabfile.org>`_ library to remotely run its tasks.
-Basically it provides a so-called *fabfile* that contains all of the commands of ``ezjail-admin`` (version 3.2 as of this writing).
+Basically it provides a so-called *fabfile* that contains all of the commands of ``ezjail-admin``.

 This means that its usage differs slightly from that of ``ezjail-admin``.
 In particular, you provide the hostname of the jail server via the ``-H`` switch and the parameters for the command (such as the name of the jail etc) separated with a colon, like so::